Changissnz/selfinterest/README.md

 strictly on the impression of use, the observer's awareness of context being incomplete.
-Through the events transpired in a relevant span of time, in the space of the artificial axiom's use, these events having an arbitrariness in and of themselves by on the perspectives of non-determinism, such that the alternative perspective of determinism on these events does not include the readily available reason of incontestable standing, the statement that the logical constructs used to rationalize the existence and validity of the artificial axiom is constantly questionable, in turn, has a undeniable truth for the default state.
+Through the events transpired in a relevant span of time, in the space of the artificial axiom's use, these events having an arbitrariness in and of themselves by the perspectives of non-determinism, such that the alternative perspective of determinism on these events does not include the readily available reason of incontestable standing, the statement that the logical constructs used to rationalize the existence and validity of the artificial axiom is constantly questionable, in turn, has a undeniable truth for the default state.
+In complex cases that deal with plurality, there is no readily available evidence to support any conjectured cause-to-effect.
+Lack of clarity on the cause of the artificial axiom is due to appearance being the first aspect registered by cognition, then the appearance as the effect from an ascertained cause that may serve or served the dual purpose of an effect from a different cause.
 Upheld reason for the birth and continuing usage of the axiom is that of belief in cases of more than one causality chain, or where the validity of any causality chain for explanation fails the test of correctness outside of the coincidence for favorable occurrence.
 Belief, of course, is not equivalently the reason of truth.
 But from the cognition of self-interest, the truth is that the self chooses to understand and prefers how to understand, with the chance for this understanding to overlap with misunderstanding.